 SWOSU Business Students Win Awards at State Competition

-Students from Southwestern Oklahoma State University’s Everett Dobson School of Business and Technology in Weatherford won 11 first-place awards at the recent Phi Beta Lambda state competition held in Tulsa.
+Southwestern Oklahoma State University's Everett Dobson School of Business and Technology students recently won eight first-place awards at the Phi Beta Lambda (PBL) state competition in Oklahoma City.

-The SWOSU chapter also received numerous other awards including 11 second-place awards and 5 third-place awards.
+The SWOSU chapter also received numerous other awards, including two second-place awards and six third-place awards.

-“A Legacy of Leadership” was the theme for the 2017 conference.
-Oklahoma Phi Beta Lambda (OPBL) is the collegiate division of the national association, Future Business Leaders of America-Phi Beta Lambda, Inc.
+"Elevate your Future" was the theme for the 2018 conference.
+PBL is the collegiate division of the national association, Future Business Leaders of America-Phi Beta Lambda, Inc.

 Jonna Myers, instructor in the School of Business, is the advisor of the local chapter and accompanied the students on the trip.
 Attendance at the conference was partially funded by SWOSU student fees.